-Students can see both their heart rate number and the zone – the target zone shows as the adidas Zone for IHT Spirit wrist heart rate monitor lights up yellow – throughout class.
+Students can see both their heart rate number and the zone – the target zone shows as the IHT Zone wrist heart rate monitor lights up yellow – throughout class.
 The heart rate zones displayed on Zone monitor include:

 - Blue: Resting heart rate, less than 60 percent of MHR

 - Yellow: Moderate-to-vigorous heart rate, between 60-80 percent of MHR

 - Red: Vigorous heart rate, between 80-90 percent of MHR

 Upon returning their Zone monitors to the teacher, students get two pieces of immediate feedback.
 They get an immediate confirmation of the number of minutes they spent in the target heart rate zone on the teacher’s computer followed by a detailed summary delivered to their email address.